jcgonzalezb/Cypress-Workshop-final/README.md

 scenarios.

-3. Test the categories Selection, product Selection, Adding product to cart, Buying cart, Removing element from cart.
+3. Test the categories Selection, product Selection, Adding product to cart, Buying cart, remove elements from the cart.
 All of the defined scenarios for these functionalities should be on a feature.

 Rules:
 - The exercise must be delivered using a new, personal github repository (globant github or public github), Good git practices should be used.
-- The framework should be organized using best practices, and following what suits best to the software under test.
-All architectural decisions should be correctly fundamented.
+- The framework should be organized using best practices and following what suits best the software under test.
+All architectural decisions should be correctly supported.
-An architecture diagram of the framework must be included on the repo.
+An architecture diagram of the framework must be included in the repo.
-- All defined scenarios must be tagged in any way you decide, including at least tags for organization, and for different suites (regression, smoke, sanity).
+- All defined scenarios must be tagged in any way you decide, including at least tags for organization, and different suites (regression, smoke, sanity).
 Tags for using hooks are optional.
 - The framework must include at least the use of: cy.request, cy.intercept, POM, fixtures.
 - Test cases to implement should be designed following best practices and correct